 \end{itemize}

-\subsubsection{Training Setup}
+\paragraph{Training Setup}

-We used the training setup as in Section \ref{Sec::ExperimentalSetup}, which we adapted to address constraints as follows.
-We trained a \RiskSLIM{} model by solving an instance of \rsminlp{} with all the constraints.
-This MINLP had 20 additional constraints, 2 additional variables, and was solved to optimality in $\leq 20$ minutes.
-The baseline methods had built-in mechanisms to address monotonicity constraints but needed tuning to handle the remaining constraints.
-We used a nested 5-CV to evaluate the predictive performance of all models.
-For each method, we trained a final model using all of the training data for an instance of the free parameters that obeys all constraints and maximizes the mean 5-CV test AUC.
+We used the training setup in Section \ref{Sec::ExperimentalSetup}, which we adapted to address constraints as follows.
+We trained a \RiskSLIM{} model by solving a customized instance of \rsminlp{} with 20 additional constraints and 2 additional variables, which we solved to optimality in $\leq 20$ minutes.
+The baseline methods had built-in mechanisms to handle monotonicity constraints, but required tuning to handle other constraints.
+For each method, we trained a final model using all of the training data for the instance of the free parameters that obeyed all constraints and maximized the mean 5-CV test AUC.